cheimabou/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script prints the current working directory
+this script display the content list of the current directory